samdf96/UVic-Astronomy-LaTex-Template/README.md

 - Within `setup.tex`, set your `name`, `thesis title`, `degrees held` and `committee members`
 - Change the copyright year under `titlepage.tex` to the current year
-- Input any acknowledgements under `acknowledgements.tex`
+- Input any acknowledgments under `acknowledgements.tex`
 - Input any dedications under `dedications.tex`
 - Write the abstract of your thesis/dissertation in `abstract.tex`

-Make use of the `ThesisMain.pdf` to see how each frontmatter section is compiled into the final PDF version of the thesis/dissertation.
+Make use of the `AstroExample.pdf` to see how each frontmatter section is compiled into the final PDF version of the thesis/dissertation.

 ## Packages (to optionally include)

 This thesis/dissertation template outlines many packages users may want to use when writing; it is up to the users to choose which to include in their setup.
-This can be done by inspecting `astronomy_packages.tex` and commenting-in (or -out) the packages users would like (or wish to exclude for any reason).
+This can be done by inspecting `astronomy_packages.tex` and commenting in (or out) the packages users would like (or wish to exclude for any reason).
 Users can add any additional packages into this file directly (and they will be loaded by `AstroExample.tex`), or add them into `AstroExample.tex` directly. **Note that by convention, some packages should be loaded after others.
 See `astronomy_packages.tex` for information regarding this**.

 ### Packages Included in TeXLive